techidaily/site-games-able/source/_posts/secure-access-to-more-gaming-with-xbox-ultimate.md

  Xbox Game Pass Ultimate includes all the benefits of the standard tiers of Game Pass.
 All the same games are available, and you can still access the same deals and discounts.
 Then kicks it up a notch.
 There’s a reason it’s called "Ultimate", after all.

  For starters, your subscription covers Game Pass titles on both console and PC, so you can hop between the two.
-And Ultimate allows you to[stream Game Pass games to your smartphone or PC](https://www.makeuseof.com/what-is-xbox-cloud-gaming-how-does-it-work/) or[claim exclusive Xbox Game Pass Ultimate perks](https://www.makeuseof.com/game-pass-perks-explained/) .
+And Ultimate allows you to [stream Game Pass games to your smartphone or PC](https://www.makeuseof.com/what-is-xbox-cloud-gaming-how-does-it-work/) or [claim exclusive Xbox Game Pass Ultimate perks](https://www.makeuseof.com/game-pass-perks-explained/) .
 But with these benefits comes a hefty price tag, $16.99 a month to be exact, which begs the question: are these benefits worthwhile?

 ## Are the Benefits of Xbox Game Pass Ultimate Worthwhile?